 During And After Process

 Before visiting the eye hospital, to get your corneal cross-linking, do not wear eye makeup, perfumes, or facial applications.
-It would be best to have a family member or a friend drive you home following the cross-linking process.
+Having a family member or friend drive you home after cross-linking would be best.

-Initially, your corneal thickness will be measured along with a routine eye exam to check your overall eye health.
-The shape of your cornea will be measured using corneal topography.
-Depending on the selected method, corneal epi-on or epi-off methods will be followed accordingly.
+Initially, your corneal thickness will be measured, and a routine eye exam will be performed to check your overall eye health.
+The shape of your cornea will be calculated using corneal topography.
+Corneal epi-on or epi-off methods will be followed depending on the selected method.

 A bandage contact lens will be placed to facilitate healing and reduce discomfort.
 Your eye doctor will prescribe topical antibiotics and anti-inflammatory drops accordingly.

-The cross-linking method is popular among keratoconus patients with its proven results to stay stable or achieve improvements in the corneal shape.
-However, the epi-off method is widely used at the moment, and epi-on cross-linking is yet under clinical investigation to determine the process’s safety and efficiency.
+The cross-linking method is popular among keratoconus patients with its proven results to stay stable or improve corneal shape.
+However, the epi-off method is widely used, and epi-on cross-linking is yet to be under clinical investigation to determine the process’s safety and efficiency.